-Each week, Weyerhaeuser issues Harvest Notification letters to contacts leasing properties listed on our planned harvest schedule for the current year.
-This letter provides basic information as to which parcel(s) will be affected, and suggestions for dealing with harvest activities.
+At the beginning of each year, Weyerhaeuser issues Harvest Notification letters to those clubs we expect will be affected by a timber harvest during that year.
+As the year progresses and harvests are added to the plan, we notify affected clubs on a weekly basis.
+The harvest notification letter provides basic information as to which parcel(s) will be affected, and suggestions for dealing with harvest activities.
 If you have not received a harvest notification letter, then the property you lease is not currently listed on our harvest schedule, although it is still possible that an unscheduled harvest could take place on your lease at any time.
 These unscheduled harvests are typically due to insect outbreaks, weather conditions, or unexpected market conditions.
+In this event, an additional notice will be sent to leases where a harvest has been added.
 In rare cases, clubs may not receive notification of harvest activities.

-❖ When will Weyerhaeuser harvest the timber on my lease?
+When will Weyerhaeuser harvest the timber on my lease?

 Weyerhaeuser cannot provide you with a specific date or time of harvest; we can only inform you that your lease will be affected at some time by harvest during the year (when our contractors can best access the timber and fit that job into their logging schedule).
 The timing of the harvest depends on many variables including weather, seasons, ground conditions, contractor schedules and market conditions.
-Please be aware that logging could take place on your lease at any time of year, including during hunting season, and we cannot provide you with advance notice of timing.
+Please be aware that logging could take place on your lease at any time of year, including during hunting season, and we cannot provide you with advanced notice of timing.